docpad/docpad-plugin-partials/README.md

 To use, first create the `src/partials` directory, and place any partials you want to use in there.

 Then in our templates we will be exposed with the `@partial(filename,data)` function.
-The `data` argument is optional, and can be used to send custom data to the partial's `templateData`.
+The `data` argument is optional, and can be used to send custom data to the partial's template data.
+If you would like to send over the current document's template data, then do the following `@partial(filename,@,data)`.

 ### Example